JPMorgan may tip Wall Street's hand on Volcker

 JPMorgan said the $2 billion mark-to-market losses came from a synthetic credit portfolio run by its Chief Investment Office.

-The office is supposed to make broad bets to hedge the bank's portfolios of individual holdings, such as loans to speculative-grade companies.
-However, some hedge funds have complained recently that it was actually making big proprietary bets.
+The CIO is supposed to make broad bets to hedge the bank's portfolios of individual holdings, such as loans to speculative-grade companies.
+However, some hedge funds have complained recently that the CIO was actually making big proprietary bets.

-"If it truly was a hedge they would have made money.
-It makes no sense that a hedge would go in the same direction as your customer's risk," said former investment banker and hedge fund executive George Michaels, chief of G2 FinTech, a software provider for investment management firms.

-If it was a bet, the blowup at JPMorgan's CIO could reveal a means by which investment banks plan to get around Volcker - by wrapping up prop trading to look like risk management.
+If so, the blowup at JPMorgan's CIO could give some insight into one way investment banks plan to get around Volcker - by wrapping up prop trading to look like risk management.

 "Furthermore, what hedging is, is indeterminate, because there is no requirement in the Volcker rules currently that says the initial position has to be taken at the behest of the customer or has to arise in the banking book or anything like that."